 Though the Mini came to life under the guise of an affordable economy car, the influence of a few determined enthusiasts gave birth to what would become a long history of motorsport wins.
+We pulled inspiration from the 1969 Mini Cooper and all of its glorious parts.

 The small stature, light weight, and revolutionary suspension came together to win races on long distance rallies and short circuit sprints alike.
 In a world of rear-wheel-drive sports cars and a realm where displacement often ruled, the Mini stood to buck trends and establish a name for itself.
 It's in the unique and humble nature of the Mini's motorsport efforts that I find inspiration for my own personal build as I continue to piece together the 1969 Morris Mini that resides in the StanceWorks garage.